 This has worked well for many solo travellers (including this author) and it is even more important if you find yourself caught in the middle of a mob.
 Try to blend in until you can get out.
 If possible, take cover and hide.
 Otherwise, you should slowly inch your way to the outer edge and make your escape.
 Try to maintain a firm footing because you’d not want to be down when people are stomping angrily in a protest.

 Get out while you can

 Caught in a holiday where staying indoors seem like the only sane choice?
 It may be time for you to start packing and head back to safety at home.
 At times like this, contact details of the embassy, airlines and emergency hotline will come in handy.

 Stay flexible and positive

-In Lebanon, people are protesting against a tax on WhatsApp and endemic corruption.
-The Amazon fires have led to protests in Brazil, and other parts of the world such as Russia, Serbia, Ukraine, South America have experienced unrest.
+In Lebanon, people were protesting against a tax on WhatsApp and endemic corruption.
+The Amazon fires led to protests in Brazil, and other parts of the world such as Russia, Serbia, Ukraine, South America have experienced unrest.
 As a traveller, compared to the local residents, we have it easier.
 Be prepared to change your plans and always prioritise your safety.
 Remember, you can always visit the destination again at a later date, but only if you are safe and able.